Straightly/attention/Writing/Broken-Pencil/BrokenPencil-LinkedIn.md

 ---

+Breaking news:  Claude is releasing a memory system!
+Oh, no, it is only for paid users.
+Read somewhere also that, AI Agent, as new as it is, is already outdated.
+The new buzz work is new clone.
+A digital represenation of oneself.
+Clones are also been claimed to be more you than you realize youself.
+Is that even possible?
+But I digress.

+What memory does is keeping a bunch of texts, facts or otherise, which, when attached to the prompt, will help the AI to generate a better response.
+That is a good thing to do.

+But there are so many things I do not like this idea.
+First of all, I do not like to pay.
+It is the money.
+I wonder how much will I have to pay to use all other models.
+Also, paing means I had made a choice asserting that this is better than the free ones, which I am not ready or am not knowledgable enough to make that choice.

+Second, the little information I had about Claude's memory send chills down my spine.
+I quote: "bio, tone, style, etc." .
+My immediate reaction is:  Why do I wnat to that?
+It is NOT I do not trust Claude nor that this kind of information will be abused by Claude to default me or anything like that.
+It is just that I refuse to let anybody, Claude and AI included, to produce anything that is dictated by by bio, tone, style or any profiling.
+I may want to add a humourous tone to my writings, I may even want to do that using a formal style, but that is what I, I mean this concious self that is I, want to do.
+I want Claude to help me do things, achieve my goals for my entertainments, not to have the entertainments for me.

+At the practical level, the memory system is scary because how information or knowledge in the memory get used is not decided my me.
+What to use and what not to be used in produce the response is not just about what is in the memory.
+It is also a value assessment.
+What needs to be added to my prompts need to be a concious decision which should not be deligated to AI.

+And finally, this is against my understanding of AI.
+My understanding is that the interface to LLM is just text.
+A string in and another string out.
+Why am I spending time and money learning how to use a system which hide that system from me?
+Being a programmer, I believe "Any problem can be solved by another layer of redirection" and I cannot see why the memory system cannot be just a bunch of strings I keep somewhere and can be conveniently added to my prompt to send a LLM at a free web site.

 ## The Problem: AI That Forgets

 In my last post, I shared my experience teaching an AI coding assistant to journal my prompts.
 The results were... inconsistent.
 The AI kept forgetting, apologizing, and forgetting again.